incubyte/incubyte.github.io/content/blog/why-code-coverage-should-not-be-your-measure-of-reliability/index.md

   //
 }
 ```
-It is hard to generate test fixture where file does not exist; Also it is not worth putting that effort to check that test case at all as if conf file is not available then app might fail to start and other testcase anyways will fail.
+It is hard to generate test fixtures where the config file does not exist; Also it is not worth putting that effort to check that test case at all as, if the config file is not available then the app might fail to start and another test case anyways will fail.

 So these edge cases are hard to cover and hence 80% is industry standard.